 • Finding small, cylindrical droppings in cupboards, drawers, and other areas where food is found.

-• Foul scents in tight, hidden areas
+• Foul scents surfacing from inside of tight, hidden areas

 How to Get Rid of Mice